 Electric cars may be expensive now, but various studies have shown that prices are set to fall

-According to a report by Bloomberg New Energy Finance (BNEF), there’s a strong chance that electric cars will be cheaper than fossil-fuelled cars by as soon as 2025, with some models set to cost the same as combustion engines by 204, providing battery pack prices continue to fall.
+According to a report by Bloomberg New Energy Finance (BNEF), there’s a strong chance that electric cars will be cheaper than fossil-fuelled cars by as soon as 2025.
+Some models set to cost the same as combustion engines by 2024, providing battery pack prices continue to fall.

 At present, 37% of the cost of an electric car is represented by the battery.
 The Bloomberg report perceives the cost of these batteries to drop to 24% of the price of an electric car in 2024.
 And, as prices are already down from 49% two years ago, this prediction is heading the right way.

 Electric cars to fall to the same level as petrol-powered vehicles in 2018

 Last year, UBS Investment Bank revealed analysis that no doubt shocked the automotive industry: that the price of an average electric vehicle would fall to the same level as petrol-powered vehicles in 2018.

 The prediction was made after USB Investment Bank’s “evidence lab” section examined the economics of electric vehicles by tearing apart a current generation electric car.
 They discovered that the construction price of electric vehicles was much lower than previously thought, but that there is still the potential to make them cheaper.

 Consequently, UBS Investment Bank made a prediction that the “total cost of consumer ownership can reach parity with combustion engines from 2018”, with this likely to happen in Europe first.